Warning: Undefined array key "sizes" in /var/www/dirigible/wp-content/themes/dirigible/templates/header.php on line 56

 Daniel Knoch, MD

-Vice Chair of Education and Faculty Development, Professor
+Vice Chair of Education and Faculty Development, Medical Education Director, Professor

 Dr. Momont earned her medical degree from UW-Madison School of Medicine and Public Health.
 She completed an ophthalmology residency and glaucoma fellowship at the University of Michigan.
 She was an associate physician at Glaucoma Consultants Northwest, Seattle, WA, before joining the department in 2014 in the clinical teaching track.
 In 2017, Dr. Momont transferred to the clinical health sciences track and in 2018 was named associate residency director.
 Her teaching and mentoring activities include serving as the physician leader of UW Health’s Right to Sight Community Clinic and chair of the Program Evaluation Committee, Clinical Competence Committee, and Residency Selection Committee.Learn More